Calabar Carnival: 2017

 Migration has a long history in Africa, as it has also been the home of many cultures for many centuries.
+The winner of the 2017 carnival was still Passion 4 band.

 2018

 The 15th edition of the carnival held in 2018.
 The then Governor of Cross River State Benedict Ayade introduced the theme "Africanism" to tell the African story from the African perspective.
 The theme was also meant to show that Africa is free from Western Colonization and no longer under their political and economic control.
+The winner of the 2018 carnival was still Passion 4 band after winning 2 years in a row.

 2019

 The 2019 Calabar Carnival theme "Humanity" was created to challenge mankind that every human being has a right to existence.
 The theme was also meant to charge mankind not to be a source of pain to another person's life.
 Apart from dancing and displaying the culture of the African people, the carnival aimed at addressing the world's problems, one of which is inhumanity.
 As Governor Benedict Ayade flagged the year's theme - Humanity he emphasized the need for all to shun war as it does not depict the true personalities of those who claim to love humanity.
+The winners of the 2019 carnival was Pasion 4 and Freedom bands, for the first time in the history of carnival had a tie for the first position.